cchalres/ccc-assmt2/README.md

 # ccc-assmt2

+# Ansible
+1. Get your Openstack Password (openrc.sh) from the dashboard of MRC.
+2. Reset API password and copy the latest password.
+3. Go to the ansible directory on your computer and Deploy instances on the Nectar.
+`cd COMP90024/ccc-assmt2/Ansible`
+You coudl change the configuration files (/hosts_vars/instances.yaml) which include:
+- number of instances
+- instance image
+- volumes size per instance etc.

+Then configure :
+`python Harvester.py -c <Your configuration file> -s <Your server's ip address>`

+If you still have questions, please type `python Harvester.py -h` to check the help.

 # Twitter Harvester
 If you would like to run the program locally, direct to the folder first.
 `cd COMP90024/ccc-assmt2/Harvester`